Jay-Z, Yo Gotti help 150 inmates at Mississippi prison sue over "barbaric" conditions

 "The problems were infuriating," Reeves said after touring Parchman in January.
 "There is no excuse.
 We can do better."

-The latest suit is asking for the Department of Corrections to create a plan to eliminate health and safety risks for inmates within 90 days.
+The latest suit is asking for the Department of Corrections to create a plan to eliminate inmates' health and safety risks within 90 days.

 It also seeks for the court to retain full jurisdiction of the prison until the department has "fully remedied the situation and ensured a safe, livable environment."